Ramin-RX7/Shifty/docs/Principals/factories/classes/classes.md

 > No more general info about classes are provided here, only language-specific parts!

-Attributes can only be set in the class and no new attribute can be defined outside of the body (This does not mean the values of the attributes can not change).

 Classes can have class variables/attributes which is a shared attribute accross all instances.
-These attributes are all read-only for the instances and their value can only be changed in the class body.

 All classes inherit from default `type` class that is already implemented in the language.